-One out of three women in the United States becomes a mother via a cesarean section.
-That's a lot of mamas.
+One out of three women becomes a mother via c-section in the United States.
+That’s a lot of mamas.
 Yet despite the high numbers, there are still plenty of misconceptions around them.

-I have been a midwife for 7 years, so I thought I'd clear up just a few of those myths here:
+I’ve been a midwife for several years, and I’ve heard so many, so I thought I’d clear up some of them right now with some C-section facts.

 Myth # 1: C-sections aren’t births

 Let’s clear this up right now, because this is simply, without a doubt, not true.
 When a baby is born from your body, it is birth.
 Period.